luos/not-that-annoying-hipchat/README.md

 * replaces the message count favicon with a favicon

-I advice you to set the zoom to 90% because the stuff in this new style is BIG.
+I advise you to set the zoom to 90% because the stuff in this new style is BIG.